 2. Hypothetical Q

-Moreover, given the extreme unlikelihood of Jesus’s later followers making up obscure sites of his ministry like Chorazin or using the early name Bethsaida, the Q material in Matt 11:21//Luke 10:13 is widely regarded as bedrock tradition, yet it refers to these Galilean villages being judged for not responding radically to Jesus’s extraordinary miracles among them.
-Moreover, Mark would hardly have invented the idea that Jesus could not heal where faith was lacking (Mark 6:5).
+Given the unlikelihood of Christ’s later followers making up obscure sites of his ministry like Chorazin or using the early name Bethsaida, the Q material in Matt 11:21//Luke 10:13 is widely regarded as bedrock tradition, yet it refers to these Galilean villages being judged for not responding radically to Christ’s extraordinary miracles among them.
+Moreover, according to the criterion of embarrassment Mark would unlikely have invented the idea that Christ could not heal where faith was lacking (Mark 6:5).
+The fact that Christ’s miracles can be found in Q suggest that they are early and not explainable as mythological embellishments or later fabrications.

 3. Contemporary Scholarship

-4. Jesus’ Reputation as a Miracle Worker is Very Likely Based on Historical Tradition.
+4. Christ’s Reputation as a Miracle Worker is Very Likely Based on Historical Tradition.

 5. Hostile, Non-Christian Sources